logdna/winevt-tailer/README.md

 winevt-tailer
 ```

-Tailer will output each event log message to stdout as single-line-JSON.
-Multi-line values are escaped with '\n'.
+Tailer will output each event log message to stdout as utf-8 encoded single-line JSON.
+New line, '\' and '"' chars in JSON field values are escaped with '\'.

 To tail last 10 events and to follow new events: